avavavsf/Advanced-Lane-Finding/report_writeup.md

 ---

-###Here I will describe how I addressed each [Rubric point](https://review.udacity.com/#!/rubrics/571/view) in my implementation.
+##Here I will describe how I addressed each [Rubric point](https://review.udacity.com/#!/rubrics/571/view) in my implementation.

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.

-You're reading it!

 ---